Thermal Emission of Gravitational Waves from Weak to Strong Coupling: Cosmological evolution

 \section{Cosmological evolution}

-The analysis we have performed so far within the framework of $\mathcal N=4$ SYM has been restricted to the emission from a static thermal source.
-However, in any conceivable situation in which the thermally emitted gravitational waves might be detected, matter does not remain static but expands with the expansion of the Universe.
+The analysis we have performed so far within the framework of $\mathcal N=4$ SYM theory has been restricted to the emission from a static thermal source.
+However, in any conceivable situation in which the thermally-emitted gravitational waves might be detected, matter does not remain static but expands with the expansion of the Universe.
 Certainly, no form of matter in the Universe is governed by $\N=4$ SYM.
-Nevertheless, if we want to use the $\N=4$ calculations to build intuition about the coupling dependence of the emission rate, we must include the cosmological history in our analysis, since this process strongly modifies the magnitude and position of the gravitational-wave signal.
+Nevertheless, if we want to use the $\N=4$ calculations to build intuition about the coupling-dependence of the emission rate, we must include the cosmological history in our analysis, since this process strongly modifies the magnitude and position of the gravitational-wave signal.

 For this study, we will assume that over a certain time in the early, very hot history of the Universe, matter dynamics could be understood in terms of $\N=4$ SYM interactions.
 We will also assume this period to extend from a very early time $t_0$ when the temperature of the Universe was $T_{\rm max}$ to a later time $t_{\rm end}$ with much lower temperature $T_{\rm end}\ll T_{\rm max}$.
 Later than that, matter dynamics stops being close to $\N=4$ SYM.
 Even though matter may still be interacting below $T_{\rm end}$, we will assume the output of gravitational waves to be negligible for times larger than $t_{\rm end}$.
 This assumption is justified since the spectrum of gravitational waves scales with the temperature of the plasma~\cite{ringwald2021gravitational}.
-Therefore, the energy emitted off thermalized matter is dominated by the range $T_{\rm end}< T< T_{\rm max}$.
+Therefore, the energy emitted by thermalized matter is dominated by the range $T_{\rm end}< T< T_{\rm max}$.
 In this region of temperatures, the expansion of the Universe is also taken to be dominated by the energy density of the thermalized matter $e(T)$, that is,

 This expansion rate implies that the temperature of the system decreases with time.
 Since the theory we are considering is conformal, the ratio $T(t)/a(t)$ remains constant, leading to the following relation between time and temperature: